 Parking for Quanah Hill is located at 809 west Lake Drive, Weatherford, Texas (approximately 1/4 mile south of White Settlement Road).

-Emergency Medical Technician points are along all the trails.
-They are noted by a red trail marker in alphabetical order, letter A thru P along the POA Trails and letter AA thru RR along the POA Bluffs Trail.
 Should you require medical assistance along the trail, call 911.
 Give the dispatch operator your location (EMT AA, for instance).
 Aledo Fire/EMS has a KMZ file of the POA Trails and all EMT locations.
 Follow their instructions.
-This EMT system is in use at Quanah Hill and the Western Heritage Park Trail.
+This EMT system is in use at all WMBC trails (The Pit, Quanah Hill, and the Western Heritage Park Trail).

 PARKING NOTICE: Parking isNOT allowed on Point Vista Drive.